ubc-exl/destiny-test-chrome-extension/README.md

 # Destiny Chrome ExtensionF
 A Chrome Extension to change the appearance of the DestinyONE Staff View TEST environment.
 Makes it abundantly obvious that you're in TEST vs PROD.
+[Turns the banner and footer yellow, and adds a light yellow background to the entire page.]

 Adapted from the UC Berkeley extension at https://github.com/UC-Berkeley-Extension/destiny-chrome-extension